Unipotent linear suspensions of free groups: The mixed Whitehead problem in globally fibered piecewise trivial suspensions.

 We also have the corresponding sequence of \emph{double coset representatives for $g$ polarized by $e$.}

 We note that, as indicated by the notation, $DCR(g,e)$ and $DC(g,e)$ depend only on $g \in \pi_1(\bbX,b)$ and not on the choice of word used to represent $g$.
-Let $t_v$ be a generator of the (possibly trivial) center of $\bbX_v$ for every non-abelian $\bbX_v$ if $G$ is a one-ended subgroup of a piecewise trivial suspension by Proposition \ref{prop;canonical_for_subgroups} item \ref{it:max-thick-sgps}, then $t_v$ lies in $O_{e}$ for all $e$ such that $i(e)=v$.
-It follows that the for any $g \in \pi_1(\bbX,b)$ that can be expressed as $w$ as in \ref{eqn:bass-grp-elt} the word representing $g$, where $\bar f_i$ is the $i$-th entry in $DCR(g,e)$ and $c_f$ is the $<$-minimal generator of $I_f\cap F_{\tau(f)}$ where $f \in \edges X$, is fully defined.
+Let $\bbX_v = F_v\oplus\bk{t_v}$ be a non-abelian vertex group with infinite cyclic centre generated by $t_v$.
+Since $G$ is a one-ended subgroup of a piecewise trivial suspension, Proposition \ref{prop;canonical_for_subgroups} item \ref{it:interstitial-central} implies that the element $t_v$ lies in $O_{e}$ for all $e$ such that $i(e)=v$.